element-hq/element-web/docs/feature-flags.md

 # Feature flags

-When developing new features for Element, we use feature flags to give us more flexibility and control over when and where those features are enabled.
+When developing new features for Neuron, we use feature flags to give us more flexibility and control over when and where those features are enabled.

 For example, flags make the following things possible: